vijaynathani/vijaynathani.github.io/_posts/2015-11-07-use-android-one-mobile.md

 ---
 I prefer Android over iPhone because Android gives me more hardware choices.
 Also Android has more customizations available.

 I prefer Android over Windows phone primarily because there are more apps on Android.
-Also these apps are frequently updated.
+These apps are more frequently updated.
 Also, I have had poor experience with a Windows Lumia phone i.e.

 * No USB tethering
 * WiFi tethering automatically switches off after few minutes of not using it.
 It has to be switched on, again and again.